use cases of blockchain in different industries globally

 blockchain applications examples and market spending in 2024

-With its rising adoption, the global blockchain market is projected to be valued at $23.55B in 2024.
-Moreover, it is expected to grow to $152B by 2029, with a CAGR of 45.2%.
+With its rising adoption, the global blockchain market is valued at $34.19B in 2025.
+Moreover, it is expected to grow to $675.6B by 2033, with a CAGR of 45.2%.
 At the same time, this technology, along with AI and ML, is considered one of the most invested, with $19B spent globally in 2024.

 Blockchain Use Cases in Major Industries

 Blockchain is reshaping how data and transactions are managed within numerous industries.
-Currently, 81% of the world’s largest public companies are using blockchain technology.
+Currently, over 80% of the world’s largest public companies are using blockchain technology.
 By digitizing and automating processes, blockchain fosters both speed and efficiency, with smart contracts automatically executing tasks once predefined conditions are met.

 Businesses invest in technology for enterprise applications, MVPs, and other cloud-based software to boost operational security and performance.
 As a result, blockchain unlocks opportunities for growth and innovation for businesses of any field.